Tax Guide for Restaurant Owners

 Cold Food

-Sales of cold food products to your patrons for consumption at your restaurant are taxable.
+Sales of cold food products to your customers for consumption at your restaurant are taxable.

-Unless your sales are all taxable under the 80/80 rule (see section All Your Sales May be Taxable 80/80 Rule above), your sales of cold food products like sandwiches, milkshakes, smoothies, salads, and ice cream are usually not taxable if sold to-go.
+Unless you meet the criteria of the 80-80 rule (see All Your Sales May be Taxable [80-80 Rule] above) and do not separately account for to-go sales of cold food, your sales of cold food products like sandwiches, milkshakes, smoothies, salads, and ice cream are usually not taxable if sold to go.

-Cold food that is heated by your customers in a microwave you provide is considered cold food sold to-go.
+Cold food that your customers in a microwave you provide is considered cold food sold to go.

 For more information, see publication 22, Dining and Beverage Industry.